 Here’s why: private rehab offers a superb quality of care, often offering lower patient-to-specialist ratios, evidence-based treatment modalities, customized plans tailored to the individual and so much more.

-The Treehouse provides a serene environment in which to heal.
-Far removed from the environment of abuse, you’ll be able to focus on healing while surrounded by the beauty of nature, learning new skills, engaging in adventures and receiving the most effective treatment available.
+We provide a serene environment in which to heal.
+Far removed from the environment of abuse, you’ll be able to focus on healing with holistic addiction treatment while surrounded by the beauty of nature, learning new skills, engaging in adventures and receiving the most effective treatment available.

 Here, we recognize the importance of addressing all aspects of health affected by addiction, while also making sure each individual is comfortable and at ease.
 It’s with this level of care that you’ll thrive in treatment, meeting your goals and learning how to combat relapse and further substance abuse long-term.